tkosalka/Java-Fundamentals/README.md

 # CodingNomads Java Fundamentals
 # ta da
-This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.
+This and not that roject contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.

 ## Getting Started